 Tendinitis is one of the most common types of soft tissue injury, especially in athletes.
 If you have tendinitis in any form, sports medicine expert Jeffrey Lai, MD, CAQSM, RMSK, offers comprehensive diagnosis and a range of effective treatments at his eponymous practice in Torrance, California.
-Treatments include musculoskeletal ultrasound guided injections with orthobiologics such as platelet-rich plasma (PRP) and orthopedic stem cell therapy.
+Treatments include musculoskeletal ultrasound guided injections with orthobiologics such as platelet-rich plasma (PRP) .
 Call Dr. Lai today to schedule a consultation or book an appointment using the online form.

 Tendinitis is inflammation of a tendon.
 Tendons are tough, fibrous lengths of connective tissue that attach your muscles onto your bones.
 They stretch to enable you to move, then contract to pull the joint back to its normal position.

 You have tendons in the joints all around your body, from large ones like the Achilles tendon in your heel to small tendons in your hands that help you grip and move your fingers.
 Tendinitis occurs when something irritates or damages the tendon, causing inflammation.

 Left untreated, tendinitis can become a chronic problem called tendinosis, in which the collagen fibers in your tendons break down.

 There are numerous potential causes of tendinitis.
 Some of the most common include:

 Tendinitis can happen as an acute injury, but it’s far more common for it to develop over time.
 Small tears develop in the fibers that make up the tendon, which leads to inflammation.
 The inflammation causes pain in the outside of the joint and reduced mobility, and you may have some swelling.